The Cribs: Night Network (2019–2024)

 On 12 August 2020, a day over three years since their last new material 24-7 Rock Star Shit, the band's social media profile pictures changed to a stylised test card.
 The following day on 13 August 2020, the band announced their return with a new song to be broadcast on BBC Radio 6 Music.
 The song turned out to be lead single "Running Into You" and subsequently the band announced new album Night Network to be released on 13 November 2020, along with artwork, tracklisting and a video for "Running Into You" starring Sam Riley.

 Released into the UK COVID-19 lockdown of 2020, the band had all of their scheduled headline touring to support the album delayed.
 The album release was therefore celebrated with a socially distanced performance at Liverpool's legendary Cavern Club on 21 November.
 This performance was streamed worldwide as a PPV via the Veeps platform.

 On 15 July 2021, the Cribs released a cover of the Comet Gain song "Fingernailed For You" as part of the Kill Rock Stars label's 30th anniversary covers compilation "Stars Rock Kill (Rock Stars)".

 On 12 August 2021 they announced details of a monthly mail-order singles club, to run September–December.
 Members would receive an exclusive 2 track 7-inch each month, plus a collectors box, sew on patch, and sticker.
 They also announced a one-off outdoor show at Halifax Piece Hall, to take place on September 3.

 The band would spend much of 2022 (April - September) on tour in the US with Modest Mouse.

 On 29 July 2022, the Cribs released reissues of their first three albums, the main reason for which was because the albums' vinyl editions had been out of print for some time.
 After regaining the rights and master tapes for the albums through the legal battle that caused the band's inactivity several years prior, they spent 2021 sifting through their archives for bonus material to include on the reissues.
 To mark the reissues' release, the band did a number of shows at intimate venues in which they performed all three albums in full.
 All three reissued albums entered the Top Ten of the midweek UK Albums Chart.

 On 22 September 2022, it was announced that Kill Rock Stars would be releasing 'Vs. The Moths: College Sessions 2001', a 7-inch EP featuring the original sessions recorded by the band at Wakefield College.

 On 23 April 2025, it was announced that The Cribs will be performing at Chicago punk rock festival Riot Fest during the weekend of 19-21 September 2025.
 This will be the first time The Cribs have played in the United States in three years.

-Selling A Vibe (2025–present)
+Selling a Vibe (2025–present)

-On the 18th of August 2025 The Cribs announced that their ninth album, 'Selling A Vibe' would be released on the 9th of January 2026.

-Subsequently, they announced tours of the US, supporting The Rapture (band), and of the UK, with Courting (band) in support.
+On 18 August 2025, the Cribs announced that their ninth album, Selling a Vibe, would be released on 9 January 2026.
+Subsequently, they announced tours of the US, supporting the Rapture, and of the UK, with Courting in support.